UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_18.md

 Notes:

-**Again, there are many subtleties here we’ll discuss the golden rule multiple times throughout the course and in the program.**
+Again, there are many subtleties here and we’ll discuss the golden rule multiple times throughout the course and in the program.

 ---